 My personality type requires thinking, calm surroundings, quiet & some solitude.
 This is why I used to have to do most of my best work during nights and weekends.
 It wasn’t possible to do it during the days while in the office.

 And that’s why I’m excited about being remote.
 It’s not about being able to travel or work somewhere with a view.
-In fact, I like being in my home office with my 2nd monitor.
+I like being in my home office with my 2nd monitor.
 It’s about wanting to see how far I can push myself and my work.
 How deeply I can think.
-How well I can produce, now that I have the ability to exert my daily energy on my work instead of all of the exhausting interruptions that take place in a big, open office setting like I worked in for the bulk of my career so far.
+How well I can produce, now that I can exert my daily energy on my work instead of all of the exhausting interruptions that take place in a big, open office setting like I worked in for the bulk of my career so far.

-Product management isn’t the easiest role to do remotely but it’s not an easy role to begin with.
-It has only been a few months but I’m really enjoying it.
-I’m still available to my teammates (as they know), but I find that I don’t get pulled into nearly as many distractions that don’t really require me like I used to when in the office.
+Product management isn’t the easiest role to do remotely, but it’s not an easy role to begin with.
+It has only been a few months, but I’m enjoying it.
+I’m still available to my teammates (as they know), but I find that I don’t get pulled into nearly as many distractions that don’t require me as I used to when in the office.